For a data story to move audiences to take action or embrace change, it should have the following components:

 90+ | 5645 | 8066 |

-First, he pasted all the data in Google Sheet.
+First, he pasted all the data in Google Sheets.

 He decided to visualize this data.
 So, everyone can easily understand it.

-This is a great non sentiment data based visualization which clearly highlights different age groups treated in the local hospital since it was started.
-Moreover this single chart segregated based on male and female patients.
+This is a great nonsentiment data-based visualization that highlights different age groups treated in the local hospital since it was started.
+Moreover, this single chart is segregated based on male and female patients.

-A “trend” is an upwards or downwards shift in a data set over time.
+A “trend” is an upward or downward shift in a data set over time.
 It allows you to predict what might happen to the data in the future.

-It’s no doubt that Sentiment Trend Charts are among the simplest and easiest-to-read charts you can use to make your data story more compelling.
+There’s no doubt that Sentiment Trend Charts are among the simplest and easiest-to-read charts you can use to make your data narrative more compelling.
 We hope after having trend chart examples you will have well understanding of this visualization.

-You have everything to gain and nothing to lose by trying ChartExpo add-on for Google Sheets.
+You have everything to gain and nothing to lose by trying the ChartExpo add-on for Google Sheets.

 We will help your ad reach the right person, at the right time